danil/log30/README.md

 # Logastic

 JSON logging for Go.
-Logastic in pre alpha version is extremely slow and allocates a lots of memory.
+Pre-alpha software is extremely slow and allocates a lots of memory)

 ## Install